Our top pick for

 Find out more about how you can short A-Mark Precious Metals stock.

-While A-Mark Precious Metals's payout ratio might seem fairly standard, it's worth remembering that A-Mark Precious Metals may be investing much of the rest of its net profits in future growth.
+While A-Mark Precious Metals's payout ratio might seem low, this can signify that A-Mark Precious Metals is investing more in its future growth.

 A-Mark Precious Metals, Inc. , together with its subsidiaries, operates as a precious metals trading company.
-It operates in three segments: Wholesale Trading & Ancillary Services, Secured Lending, and Direct Sales.
-The company sells gold, silver, platinum, and palladium in the form of bars, plates, powders, wafers, grains, ingots, and coins, as well as markets precious metal products on television, radio, and the internet, as well as through telephonic sales.
-It also provides financing and other services relating to the purchase and sale of bullion and numismatics; provides storage for precious metals and numismatic coins for financial institutions, dealers, investors, and collectors; and offers a range of logistics services, including storage, shipping, handling, receiving, processing, packing, and inventorying of precious metals and custom coins.
-In addition, the company provides custom fabricated gold and silver bullion and other specialty products, as well as various services comprising consignment and customized finance programs.
-It serves mints, manufacturers and fabricators, refiners, coin and bullion dealers, e-commerce retailers, banks and other financial institutions, commodity brokerage houses, retail customers, industrial users of precious metals, investors, collectors, and retail customers.
+It operates in three segments: Wholesale Sales & Ancillary Services, Secured Lending, and Direct-to-Consumer.
+The company sells gold, silver, platinum, and palladium in the form of bars, plates, powders, wafers, grains, ingots, and coins, as well as markets precious metal products on television, radio, and the internet, as well as through customer outreach services.
+It also provides financing and other services relating to the purchase and sale of bullion and numismatics; provides storage solution for precious metals and numismatic coins; and offers a range of logistics services, including storage, delivering, shipping, handling, receiving, processing, drop-shipping services, packing, and inventorying of precious metals and custom coins, as well as TDS's storage and asset protection services.
+In addition, the company provides custom fabricated gold and silver bullion and other specialty products, as well as various services comprising consignment and customized finance programs; and a platform of turn-key logistics services.
+Further, it engages in the commodity hedging, as well as borrowing and lending transactions.

 finder.com is an independent comparison platform and information service that aims to provide you with the tools you need to make better decisions.
 While we are independent, the offers that appear on this site are from companies from which finder.com receives compensation.
 We may receive compensation from our partners for placement of their products or services.
 We may also receive compensation if you click on certain links posted on our site.
 While compensation arrangements may affect the order, position or placement of product information, it doesn't influence our assessment of those products.
 Please don't interpret the order in which products appear on our Site as any endorsement or recommendation from us. finder.com compares a wide range of products, providers and services but we don't provide information on all available products, providers or services.
 Please appreciate that there may be other options available to you than the products, providers or services covered by our service.